 Stress has everything to do with your overall health!
 Stress—or our reaction to it—is as powerful as food is, in achieving a high-vibration life or a low-vibration life.

 I’m going to share some major principles that have helped me live a life of happiness, and relative peace even though I’m a single mom, I travel a lot for work, and I have what by any standards would be called a high-stress job.

 These concepts I’m going to share have been hard-won for me.

-A few years ago, I had a terrible experience, feeling deeply wronged by another company, whose actions inflicted tremendous harm on me and my business.
+A few years ago, I had a terrible professional experience.
+I felt deeply wronged by another company whose actions inflicted tremendous harm on me and my business.

 The damage was both emotional and financial.
-I could have spent many months, or even years, of my life pursuing a conflict that would have made me whole, and would have made me rich.
-Or, I could settle, and end the dispute with peace, light, and forgiveness.
+I could have spent many months, or even years, of my life pursuing a conflict that would have vindicated me and made me rich.
+Or, I could settle and end the dispute with peace, light, and forgiveness.

 1. Opt out of drama.

 I am vigilant about not opting in to negativity and drama in my family, my business, the competitive sports teams I play on, or in intimate relationships.

 Keeping it from affecting me takes serious consciousness and commitment about what I’m spending my time thinking about and doing.

 I try to spend my unstructured time well.
 That’s time out running, in the shower, or driving.
 I use my unstructured time to think through problems and turn the energy of something from a negative to a positive.